duncantl/RllvmSQLiteUDF/README.md

    sqlite3_result_int(context, ans);
 }
 ```
-We have assumed we are called with one argument and that it is an integer.
+We have assumed our UDF will be called with one argument and that it is compatible with an integer.
 We could check the number and type(s) of the argument(s).

 We need to generate the code for both sqlFib() and fib2().
+We would do this directly from Rllvm (or RLLVMCompile).
+However, for this example,
-We create a compiled version of this directly from a previously generated ll file.
+we create a compiled version of this directly from a previously generated ll file.

 ##Using the Code in R
-See run.R for the actual R code.
+See run1.R for the actual R code.

 First we compile the code into machine code:
 ```r